dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 The following actions are required if the app already uses ADAL for authentication:

-* In the project’s Info.plist file, under the IntuneMAMSettings dictionary with the key name `ADALClientId`, specify the client ID to be used for ADAL calls.
+1. In the project’s Info.plist file, under the IntuneMAMSettings dictionary with the key name `ADALClientId`, specify the client ID to be used for ADAL calls.

+2. Also under the IntuneMAMSettings dictionary with the key name `ADALAuthority`, specify the Azure AD authority.

-* In the project’s Info.plist file, under the IntuneMAMSettings dictionary with the key name `ADALRedirectUri`, specify the redirect URI to be used for ADAL calls.
+3. Also under the IntuneMAMSettings dictionary with the key name `ADALRedirectUri`, specify the redirect URI to be used for ADAL calls.
 You might also need to specify `ADALRedirectScheme`, depending on the format of your app’s redirect URI.

 **What if my app does not already use ADAL for authentication?**